-Scientific understanding of climate processes were enhanced for a total of 40 journalists in the Pacific trained to report on climate change during the 2008 Annual Pacific Climate Change Roundtable and at the 2nd Pacific Media & Climate Change Workshop in Tonga in February 2009.
+Scientific understanding of climate processes were enhanced for a total of 40 journalists in the Pacific trained to report on climate change during the 2008 Annual Pacific Climate Change Roundtable and at the Second Pacific Media and Climate Change Workshop in Tonga in

+February 2009.
 The International Conference on Broadcast Media and Climate Change in September 2009 helped build a coalition for action of regional broadcasting unions, in partnership with the Asia-Pacific Broadcasting Union, Caribbean Broadcasting Union, Commonwealth Broadcasting Association and European Broadcasting Union, among others.
 This joint CI and SC sector activity enhanced capacities to report on climate change among national broadcasters from SIDS.
-Rights-free UNESCO-supported productions on climate change have been prepared for free distribution to broadcasters in LDCs and SIDS, including The climate game and the poor.
-In addition, over 150 new productions are available to broadcasters on themes such as HIV/AIDS, climate change, children and youth, and indigenous peoples, via the UNESCO Audiovisual E-Platform, including contributions from other United Nations organizations.
+Rights-free UNESCO-supported productions on climate change have been prepared for free distribution to broadcasters in LDCs and SIDS, including "The Climate Game and the World's Poor".
+In addition, over 150 new productions are available to broadcasters on themes such as HIV/AIDS, climate change, children and youth, and indigenous peoples, via the UNESCO audiovisual e-platform, including contributions from other United Nations organizations.